-- Students wearing inappropriate clothing will be sent to the Pastoral Office to explain why and may be sent home to change, unless they have a signed letter from home explaining the exceptional circumstances. - Where non-uniform items [earrings, coats, scarves, hoodies, etc] are worn, they may be confiscated [see confiscation procedures Appendix 3]. - Uniform must be properly worn at all times on the way to and from school and at any event when representing the school off site.
+- Students wearing inappropriate clothing will be sent to the Pastoral Office to explain why and may be sent home to change, unless they have a signed letter from home explaining the exceptional circumstances. - Where non-uniform items [earrings, coats, scarves, hoodies, etc] are worn, they may be confiscated [see confiscation procedures Appendix 3]. - Uniform must be properly worn at all times, including on the way to and from school and at any event when representing the school off site.
 Ties must be done up properly with the House colour stripe clearly visible below the knot and the tie tip down to the penultimate shirt button, with shirts tucked in.
 Skirts should be worn at the knee and trousers worn with the waistband above the hips for all students.
 Students who regularly fail to meet expectations can expect a detention to be applied as a consequence.
 Students who regularly fail to wear the school skirt at the required length then the student will be required to wear school trousers instead. - It is essential that students attending public examinations attend properly dressed in full uniform.
-A student who repeatedly fails to wear required uniform will not be admitted to the examination. - Where the correct clothing or footwear is not worn students will be required to wear the correct uniform on loan from the school for that day e.g.: school plimsolls.
+A student who repeatedly fails to wear required uniform will not be admitted to the examination. - Where the correct clothing or footwear is not worn students will be required to wear the correct uniform on loan from the school for that day e.g.: school plimsolls. - Students who are wilfully in serious or defiant breach of uniform expectations may face internal removal or suspension from school.